numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 We display a set of simulated runtimes with the empirical cumulative distribution function (ECDF), AKA empirical distribution function.
-Informally, the ECDF displays the *proportion of problems solved within a specified budget*, where the budget is given on the x-axis.
+Informally, the ECDF displays the *proportion of problems solved within a specified budget*, where the budget is given on the |x|-axis.
 More formally, an ECDF gives for each |x|-value the fraction of runtimes which do not exceed |x|, where missing runtime values are counted in the denominator of the fraction.

 Rationale, Interpretation and Limitations